MadhbhavikaR/Share/readme.md

 - **AutoEscalationTimeInSeconds**: Time period after which the request will be automatically escalated if there is no response.

+## Timers
+- **Auto Escalation Timer**: This timer triggers an escalation to the Escalated state after the specified AutoEscalationTimeInSeconds.
+- **Pre Production Cooldown Timer**: Triggers the transition to the Production state after the cooldown defined in PreProductionCooldownSeconds.
+- **Pre Delete Cooldown Timer**: Triggers the transition to the SoftDeleted state after the cooldown defined in PreDeleteCooldownSeconds.

 ## Personas Involved

 - **Requester**: Initiates the request and can cancel it at any time unless in a restricted state.